ridhomain/dws/diary.md

 - Added a new configuration field `SessionLockRetryDelayMs` to `AppConfig` in `internal/adapters/config/config.go`.
 - Added a default value for `session_lock_retry_delay_ms` (250ms) in `config/config.yaml`.
 - Updated the `AcquireSessionLockOrNotify` method in `internal/application/connection_manager.go` to use this configurable delay, with a fallback to the default if the configuration is missing or invalid.
-- This change allows for more flexible tuning of the session lock retry behavior without code changes.

 ## Task 5.5: Session Lock Renewal and Cleanup - COMPLETED - 2025-05-18 23:30:56 (GMT+7)